pefarrell/pefarrell.github.io/index.md

 <p>2025-03-03: Boris Andrews, Aaron Baier-Reinio, Pablo Brubeck, and Mingdong He <a href="https://meetings.siam.org/speakdex.cfm?CONFCODE=CSE25">gave talks at SIAM CSE25</a> in Fort Worth, Texas, USA.</p>

 <p>2025-02-24: I gave an invited talk at the <a href="https://sfb65.univie.ac.at/#!/public/events/2025/3rd_SFB_International_Workshop/">3rd SFB International Workshop on Taming Complexity in Partial Differential Systems</a> organised by Anton Arnold, Norbert Mauser, Ilaria Perugia, Dirk Praetorius, and Joachim Schöberl in Vienna, Austria.</p>

 <p>2025-02-05: I organised and financially supported the <a href="https://www2.karlin.mff.cuni.cz/~prusv/ncmm/conference/mixtures/">Mixtures: modeling, analysis, and computing</a> conference in Prague, the inaugural meeting of the European Mathematical Society topical activity group on mixtures.</p>

 <p>2025-02-01: I began as an associate editor of <a href="https://www.ams.org/publications/journals/journalsframework/mcom">Mathematics of Computation</a>.</p>

 <p>2025-01-24: Pablo Brubeck has a new paper up on arXiv about <a href="https://arxiv.org/abs/2501.14599">enabling classical and modern macroelements in FIAT</a>, with <a href="https://sites.baylor.edu/robert_kirby/">Rob Kirby</a>.</p>

 <p>2025-01-22: A new paper is up on arXiv about <a href="https://arxiv.org/abs/2501.11654">topology-preserving discretisation for the magneto-frictional equations arising in the Parker conjecture</a> in astrophysics, with Mingdong He, Boris Andrews, and <a href="https://kaibohu.github.io/">Kaibo Hu</a>.
-We devise a discretization that preserves the helicity of the flow, a topological invariant that is crucial for physical fidelity.</p>
+We devise a discretization that preserves the helicity of the flow, a topological invariant that is crucial for physical fidelity.
+Update: accepted in SISC.</p>
 <p>2025-01-01: Welcome to Lenka Košárková!
 Lenka is a PhD student at Charles University Prague whom I supervise as part of my visiting professorship.
 She is co-supervised with <a href="https://www.karlin.mff.cuni.cz/~hron/">Jaroslav Hron</a>.</p>
 <p>2025-01-01: I began as the Donatio Universitatis Carolinæ Chair (a two-year visiting chair) at the <a href="https://www.mff.cuni.cz/en">Faculty of Mathematics and Physics</a> at Charles University Prague.</p>